weaverdgb/weaver-sdk-js/Changelist.md

 # Changelist

+## 11.2.1
+- Fixes selectRecursiveOut calls for ModelQueries with multiple arguments

 ## 11.2.0
 - Adding more test to validate id names on creating projects
 - Adding test to validate id names on cloning projects